emosheeep/vite-plugin-lib-inject-css/README.md

 ```

 If some of the circles it found make no sense, you can use `--filter` option to screen out.

+## Running at monorepo

+The analysis of file reference depend on the `alias` configurations you have supplied.
+So if you run this command at your monorepo root directory, you may find that some of the different projects under may include same alias configurations, which cause the results unreliable.

+**If you want to analyze multiple projects, please execute one by one**.

 # Reference